osic/ref-impl/documents/bare_metal_provisioning.md

 Boot the deployment host to this ISO using a USB drive, CD/DVD-ROM, iDRAC, or iLO.
 Whatever is easiest.

 __NOTE:__ to get an access to a server console through ILO, simply look for the host ILO ip address through a web browser, login with the credentials provided and then you can request a remote console from the GUI.
-After, to deploy the server, select the __Virtual Drives__ tab from the ILO console, press __Image File CD/DVD-ROM__, select the Ubuntu image you downloaded to your local directory and finally press on the __Power Switch__ tab and select __Reset__ to reboot the host.
+After, to deploy the server, select the __Virtual Drives__ tab from the ILO console, press __Image File CD/DVD-ROM__, select the Ubuntu image you downloaded to your local directory and finally press on the __Power Switch__ tab and select __Reset__ to reboot the host from the image.

 __Before you move on, be sure you have unselected or removed the ISO from the ILO console__ so that future server reboots do not continue to use it to boot.